ARTbio/startbio/docs/R-IOC/05_IOC_R_week_04.md

 ### Matrices

 A matrix is a fundamental two-dimensional data structure that organizes data into rows and columns.
-Matrices are homogeneous, meaning they store elements of the same data type, making them efficient for mathematical operations.
+Matrices are homogeneous, meaning they store elements of the same type, making them efficient for mathematical operations.

 Please check the [matrix](r06_df_matrices.md) part in the reference manual to learn more about it.